FAQs - Dance

 Yes, the department of dance accepts students in the fall and spring semesters.

-Yes, students are able to double major in any offered program, except theatre, upon completion of their freshman year.
+Yes, students are able to double major in the B.A. dance program, and the second degree may be declared at the end of freshman year.
 Transfer students can declare a double major after the completion of one semester.
-Minors are available in any of the programs offered by the University.
-Students interested in a minor in one of the other Conservatory programs must complete an audition during the second semester of their sophomore year.
+Students interested in a dance minor must complete an audition at the end of freshman year.

-Dancers should currently be training at least 10 hours per week for a minimum of three years and must have a working knowledge and understanding of the following principals:
+Dancers should currently be training at least 10 hours per week for a minimum of three years and must have a working knowledge and understanding of the following principles:

 - Proper placement